testdrivenio/react-hooks/React_Hooks_Part_2.md

 # React Hooks - The Rules and Custom Hooks

-React hooks look great at first glance.
-But if you take a minute to think about it, re-initializing multiple hook methods, such as useState, useEffect, in multiple components could slight the DRY principle we all cherish.
-Well, lets see how we can reuse these wonderful new built in methods with custom hooks.
-Before we dive into some new tricks involving hooks, we’ll dive into the rules involved using hooks to make your custom hook experience a joy.
+React hooks look great, but if you take a minute, you may realize that re-initializing multiple hook methods, such as useState and useEffect, in multiple components could slight the DRY principle we all cherish.
+Well, lets see how we can reuse these wonderful new built in methods by creating custom hooks.
+Before we dive into some new tricks involving hooks, we’ll dive into the rules using hooks and make our custom hook journey more enjoyable.

 [Here is REact’s documentation for hooks] (https://reactjs.org/docs/hooks-custom.html#extracting-a-custom-hook)